TunaLobster/ardupilot_wiki/dev/source/docs/mavlink-gimbal-mount.rst

 .. note::

-    The :ref:`user wiki pages for gimbals is here <copter:common-cameras-and-gimbals>`.
+    The :ref:`user wiki pages for gimbals is here <common-cameras-and-gimbals>`.

 Set the mode with MAV_CMD_DO_MOUNT_CONTROL
 ------------------------------------------